 In 1852, Helena left for Canada, U.S, Mexico, South America and the West Indies, then went via the Cape to India and Tibet.
 She entered Tibet through Kashmir, undergoing part of her occult training with her Mahatma.
-She was again in Britain, France, Germany and Russia.
+Then again in Britain, France, Germany and Russia.
 From 1860-5, she lived in the Caucasus, suffering physical and psychic crises.
 She travelled via the Balkans, Greece, Egypt, Syria and Italy.
 Then to India & Tibet, meeting the Mahatma Koot Hoomi.
 Then back to Cyprus, Greece and the Middle East.

 Why the constant travel?
-In 1873, Helena was specifically instructed by her Teacher to go to New York to meet Col Henry Olcott.
+In 1873, Helena was specifically told by her Teacher to go to New York to meet Col Henry Olcott.
 The Mahatmas believed Helena was the best means to offer the world the accumulated Wisdom of the Ages, verified by generations of Seers; that body of Truth of which all religions were branches of one parent-tree.
 They co-founded the Theosophical Society of America in Nov 1875, where Olcott became President for life.

 The Theosophical Society's goals were to: